 Kristen Muszynski is the director of communications at the Department of the Secretary of State in Maine.
 Some time ago her colleague Tammy Marks, director of the Maine State Archives, started advocating for investing time and money in new technologies to showcase the archives’ holdings.

 “We heard about ThingLink at a special event at our cultural building at which new technologies for teaching students about history were on display.
-This gave us the idea to shoot images of notable Maine locations with our 360 camera and populate each shot with interesting facts and images from present day and history.”Kristen spearheaded the project and started working with the state archives team to gather materials and edit them into VR experiences.
-The result was three complete virtual tours of the Maine State House, Old Orchard Beach Pier and of Maine, and Penobscot Narrows Bridge & Observatory.
+This gave us the idea to shoot images of notable Maine locations with our 360 camera and populate each shot with interesting facts and images from present day and history.”Kristen Muszynski, Director of Communications, Department of the Secretary of State in Maine

 From the beginning, the plan was to post the tours on the State Department website as well as travel around to schools and libraries with a VR kit to show the tours to students and their parents.

-Explore the tours by clicking on the arrow icons.
-Click the VR icon on the bottom right corner of the tour to begin viewing in a mobile VR headset.
+- You can also click the VR icon on the bottom right corner of the tour to begin viewing in a mobile VR headset.

 Maine State House – VR EXPERIENCE

 Penobscot Narrows Bridge & Observatory – VR EXPERIENCE